Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	Mockito is a mocking framework that tastes really good.
 It lets you write beautiful tests with a clean & simple API.
 	Mockito doesn’t give you hangover because the tests are very readable and they produce clean verification errors.

+**74. What is a Canvas ?**

+	Canvas is a class in Android that performs 2D drawing of different objects onto the screen.
+The saying “a blank canvas” is very similar to what a Canvas object is on Android.
+It is basically, an empty space to draw onto.

+**75. What is ANR and how to prevent it ?**

+	ANR stands for Application Not Responding.
+An ANR will occur if you’re running a process on the UI thread which takes an extended time, usually around 5 seconds.
+During this point, the GUI (Graphical User Interface) will lock up which can end in anything the user presses won’t be actioned.
+After the 5 seconds approx. has occurred, if the thread still hasn’t recovered then an ANR dialogue box is shown informing the user that the appliance isn’t responding and can give the user the choice to either wait, in the hope that the app will eventually recover, or to force close the app.

+	*How to prevent an ANR?

+	Stop doing heavy tasks on the main thread.
+Instead use worker threads such as IntentService, AsyncTask Handler, or another Thread simply.
+	Detecting where ANRs happen is straightforward if it’s a permanent block (deadlock acquiring some locks for instance), but harder if it’s just a short-lived delay.
+First, re-evaluate your code and appearance for vulnerable spots and long-running operations.
+	Examples may include using sockets, locks, thread sleeps, and other blocking operations from within the event thread.
+You should make sure these all happen in separate threads.
+If nothing seems the matter, use DDMS and enable the thread view.
+This shows all the threads in your application similar to the trace you have.
+Reproduce the ANR, and refresh the most thread at an equivalent time.
+	That should show you exactly what’s happening at the time of the ANR.
+An ANR is going to be triggered for your app when one among the subsequent conditions.

+**